Edowndotdown/Little-Robotics-Operating-System/README.md

 🟡 Finishing touches of code

 Although this list does not look substantial, this code is easily past 1000 lines.
-Furthermore, a new file structure crafted to be easy to ise has proven to be a large task.
+Furthermore, a new file structure crafted to be easy to has proven to be a large task.
 As such, two or three weeks is essential to deliver a complete user experience we feel customers will enjoy.

 # Roadmap